samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/README.md

 - Scaled Data (removed to keep object size small, can be added using package functions)

 ### Object Creation
-The steps and functions used for object creation are detailed in script: [01_Object_Creation.R](LINK_HERE).
-In short objects were created in R using [scCustomize](https://samuel-marsh.github.io/scCustomize/) & [Seurat](https://github.com/satijalab/seurat).
+The steps and functions used for object creation are detailed in script: [01_Object_Creation.R](https://github.com/samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/blob/main/01_Object_Creation.R).

+#### Downloading data
+Raw data matrices can be downloaded using browser from NCBI GEO [GSE121654](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE121654&format=file).
+If using command line you can use [ffq tool from Pacther lab](https://github.com/pachterlab/ffq).

+Raw data matrices were then processed in R using [scCustomize](https://samuel-marsh.github.io/scCustomize/) & [Seurat](https://github.com/satijalab/seurat) to create Seurat objects.

 Objects were then converted (see [02_Object_Conversion.R](https://github.com/samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/blob/main/02_Object_Conversion.R)) to SingleCellExperiment using `Seurat::as.SingleCellExperiment()` and anndata using `SeuratDisk::SaveH5Seurat` and `SeuratDisk::Convert` functions.